 for the execution of a joint project.

-Call2 for projects: EDUCATIONAL Projects
+Call2 for projects: Educational projects

 Call for projects for artists, cultural structures and active structures for citizenship, integration and social action, for the development of educational activities as part of an artistic or cultural project.

-Call3 for projects: Joint INTERCULTURAL projects
+Call3 for projects: Joint intercultural projects

 Call for projects for cultural initiatives promoting intercultural exchange in Luxembourg (projects submitted in teams).